How the Organic Acids Test might help turn things around!

 CURRENT BOTTOM LINE:

-I moved up to 1500 mg liquid CoQ10 (Liq-Nol) and noticed much better results!!
+I moved up to 1500 mg liquid CoQ10 (Liq-Nol, but later moved to Cyto-Q) while detoxing high copper for the second time and noticed much better results!!
 Studies showed some people have gone as high as 3200 mg without side effects, so that made me feel better.
-It is sweetened with sucralose, sadly, so I am experimenting with only 500 mg of the liquid along with Life Extension’s gelcaps Ubiquinol with Shilajit (the latter has research showing it improves CoQ10 uptake).
-I went QUITE downhill when doing all the latter with Health Thru Nutritions 300 mg Ubiuquinol from Kaneka QH and do NOT recommend it.
+The Liq-Nol is sweetened with sucralose, sadly, so I am experimenting with only 500 mg of the liquid along with Life Extension’s gelcaps Ubiquinol with Shilajit (the latter has research showing it improves CoQ10 uptake).
+WARNING: I went QUITE downhill when doing all the latter with Health Thru Nutritions 300 mg Ubiquinol from Kaneka QH and do NOT recommend it.
 I have now added NADH to it (the active form of B3), as CoQ10 works better with it.

 My current supplements are as following: